-Step 3 Click + to add a new screen.

-- To delete all screens, click 🛱. - Step 4 Click the screen name to select a screen. - Step 5 Click the layout style icon in the toolbar above the editing area, or click 🖾 to customize the layout by setting the number of rows and columns.
+- Step 3 Click to add a new screen. - To delete a single screen, place the mouse on the screen name and click X. - To delete all screens, click 🖨 - Step 4 Click the screen name to select a screen. - Step 5 Click the layout style icon in the toolbar above the editing area, or click customize the layout by setting the number of rows and columns.